TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 npx webpack
 ```

 You should see that Webpack has created a `dist` directory for us containing a `main.js` file!
 Inside this file is...a lot of stuff...
 Don't worry, most of this stuff is just for development tools we will use later.
-If you go ahead and run this file with `node dist/main.js`, you should see `Hello, Odinite!` logged in the terminal.
+Open your terminal, type node dist/main.js, and press Enter.
+After that, you should see the message Hello, Odinite! appear in the terminal.

 Congratulations!
 You've just made your first bundle with Webpack!